-Discussion
+5 Discussion

-Potential pea growing areas within the EU based on assumptions of increased pea meat consumption have been estimated based on a simple back- of-the-envelope calculation.
+Potential pea growing areas within the EU based on assumptions of increased pea meat consumption have been estimated based on a simple back-of-the-envelope calculation.
 The quantity estimates are in the magnitude of reports in the media (Financial Times, 2019).
 With a consumption share of 2 % for pea meat, the effects on the production volume and pea cultivation area remain relatively small.
 With an increased consumption share of pea meat of 12,5 % the pea cultivation area would rise to around 94 % more compared to the current cultivated area.
-By the third scenario with a consumption of 40 % pea meat, the cultivated area will triple and with a full replacement of animal meat by pea meat the additional pea area would be 7.5-times larger.
+By the third scenario with a consumption of 40 % pea meat, the cultivated area would triple and with a full replacement of animal meat by pea meat the additional pea area would be 7,5-times larger.
+This increase in cultivation area of pea as legumes would be an advantage for the ecosystem, since it is known that legumes provides an enormous range of ecosystem services and enable a sustainable agriculture (Stagnari et al., 2017).
+Furthermore, increase of pea will be also beneficial agronomically within crop rotations for the farmers (Zander et al., 2016).
 However, the additional share of the pea cultivation area in the total arable area in the EU would be only a small additional increase.
+A successful valorization of pea as food ingredient in this way may encourage processors to look at other legumes as well.
+In this perspective, the area under legumes in general could increase considerably, as well as the proportion of legumes in relation to arable land.

 Area requirements for additional ingredients especially plant oil have not been included in our analysis.
 Future analyses should consider comprehensive area requirements.
 Still, increased pea cultivation would only have minor effects on competition for agricultural land.
 Land competition would be even reduced if less land is required to produce feed for animal meat production.
-This land could be used for other purposes like promotion of biodiversity or for natural greenhouse gas sequestration.
+This land could be used for other purposes like promotion of biodiversity or for natural greenhouse gas sequestration with afforestation.
 Considering increased consumption of pea meat, it will be important to show the environmental compatibility of pea cultivation.
 This offers the opportunity for EU legume cultivation to demonstrate the public welfare-oriented ecosystem services in pea cultivation for meat alternatives.
-Biodiversity impacts of legume cultivation is already well known even if it still requires more research to quantify these benefits.
-Also, climate impacts of pea meat replacing animal meat should be conducted for the European context highlighting the contribution of pea production to the EU Green Deal policy.
+Biodiversity impacts of legume cultivation are already well known even if it still requires more research to quantify these benefits.
+Also, climate impacts of pea meat replacing animal meat should be conducted for the European context highlighting the contribution of pea production to the EU Green Deal policy and the "farm-to-fork-strategy".